dotnet/csharpstandard/standard/classes.md

 > *Example*: In the following code
 > ```csharp
 > sealed class A {}
-> class B: A {} // Error, cannot derive from a sealed class
+> class B : A {} // Error, cannot derive from a sealed class
 > ```
 > Class `B` is in error because it attempts to derive from the sealed class `A`. *end example*